kdave/btrfsmaintenance/README.md

 of the tasks and low impact of other work on the system.
 If this does not fit your needs, please adjust the settings.

+## Tasks ##

+The following sections will describe the tasks in detail.
+There's one config option that affects the task concurrency, `BTRFS_ALLOW_CONCURRENCY`.
+This is to avoid extra high resource consumption or unexpected interaction among the tasks and will serialize them in the order they're started by timers.

 ### scrub ###

 __Description:__ Scrub operation reads all data and metadata from the devices